-After the paint and wax have cured, drill a hole big enough for your nail-in-anchor screws to fit through at the top and bottom center of the shutter.
+After the paint and wax have cured, drill a hole big enough for your nail-in-anchor screws to fit through at the top and bottom centre of the shutter.
 Now simply measure up the wall and secure them in place.

 Picture rail hooks add to the old world charm of these shutters and are pretty handy as they give your air plants something to hang from.

 My recently acquired collection of air plants are now proudly on display at the front door.
-I secured the bigger ones with a little piece of natural twine to the picutre rail hooks just to be sure they don’t blow away.
+I secured the bigger ones with a little piece of natural twine to the picture rail hooks just to be sure they don’t blow away.

-I wanted to add a focal point to the center shutter and have had this little ceramic bird (bought at Flowers in the foyer) for ages without having a proper use for it.
+I wanted to add a focal point to the centre shutter and have had this little ceramic bird (bought at Flowers in the foyer) for ages without having a proper use for it.
 Looks like she’s finally found her nest … or so I thought!

 I was almost 100% sure that she was secured to the air plant but clearly not.
 A gush of wind blew her from her nest and I found her in pieces on the patio!
 Luckily it as a ‘good break’ so I will be able to glue her back together.

 Learn from my mistake!
 Double secure your plants and ornaments with twine to the shutters.